Cheap pet insurance

 Step 2: See if you can get cashback on top of the cheapest quote

-Once you know your cheapest insurer, try checking if it offers any cashback if you bought the policy via Quidco* or TopCashback*.
+Once you know your cheapest insurer, try checking if it offers any cashback if you buy the policy via Quidco* or Topcashback*.
 Always choose the right insurer first, then look for cashback.
 Don't look for the biggest cashback then choose the insurer.

-These sites sometimes offer a cash incentive to buy a policy via them, which can beat going direct to the sites above.
-However always check your quote, as you may not get exactly the same prices, and be mindful that cashback isn't 100% guaranteed as sometimes it doesn't track or isn't paid out.
-Our Top Cashback Sites guide has full information on how these sites work.
+Cashback sites sometimes offer a cash incentive to buy a policy via them, which can beat going direct to the sites above.
+However, always check your quote, as you may not get exactly the same price, and be mindful that cashback isn't 100% guaranteed, as sometimes it doesn't track or isn't paid out.
+Our Top cashback sites guide has full information on how these sites work.

-After you've found the cheapest quote that suits your requirements, it's crucial you double-check the quotes directly on the insurer's own website.
-To speed up searches some comparison sites can make assumptions, which may not fit your profile.
+After you've found the cheapest quote that suits your requirements, it's crucial you double-check the quote directly on the insurer's own website.
+To speed up searches, some comparison sites can make assumptions, which may not fit your profile.

-If you buy the wrong policy that doesn't provide the cover you thought it did, you could be faced with the awful decision of losing a pet or getting into expensive debt if you can't afford it.
+If you buy the wrong policy and won't be getting the cover you thought you did, you could be faced with the awful decision of losing a pet or find yourself getting into expensive debt.

 MSE weekly email